Skip to main content

 Electricity (annual, est.)~$10~$12~$15

-The Core 300 is the cheapest to own over three years at $265.
-The Vital 200S is just $11 more at $276 — a negligible difference that buys you app control, a PM2.5 sensor, auto mode, and pet mode.
-The Core 400S is the most expensive at $445, which is the premium you pay for the largest coverage area and the most precise sensor.
+The Core 300 is the cheapest to own over three years at $264.
+The Vital 200S comes in at $356 — a $92 premium over the Core 300 that buys you app control, a PM2.5 sensor, auto mode, and pet mode.
+The Core 400S is the most expensive at $407, but the gap between it and the Vital 200S has narrowed to just $51 — making the Core 400S worth serious consideration for buyers who want the best smart features and highest CADR.

-Cost-per-smart-feature perspective: For $11 more than a "dumb" Core 300 over three years, the Vital 200S adds an entire smart ecosystem.
-That is extraordinary value.
+Cost-per-smart-feature perspective: For $92 more than the Core 300 over three years, the Vital 200S adds an entire smart ecosystem.
+And for just $51 more than the Vital 200S, the Core 400S upgrades you to a laser PM2.5 sensor and 45% more CADR.

 • Wi-Fi and VeSync app control (Core 300: none)